 Makeup Mistakes That Make You Look Older

 Mistake #1: You're Not Blurring Your Face

-Makeup can settle into wrinkles and make them look worse.
-Beginning with a flawless base stops creasing before it starts.
+Makeup can settle into wrinkles and make them look deeper, so it’s best to begin with a flawless base that stops creasing before it starts.
 Unlike regular primers, blurring formulas soften and hide fine lines for a more youthful-looking finish.

 Mistake #2: You're Using The Wrong Foundation

 “Foundation is also a decision to make based on skin type,” Dorman says.
 “Dry skins will take to water-based formulas and creams well.
 Oily skin pairs best with a silicone-based formula that sets matte.
 In-between skin types will work best with a satin finish liquid foundation.”
 Powder makeup can dehydrate and give skin an unnatural texture — not to mention accentuate crow's feet, frown lines, and wrinkles.
 Instead, use cream products that keep skin looking dewy and hydrated.

 Mistake #3: You're Applying Foundation Wrong

 Make sure you’re using the best tool for the product you’re applying.
 “Applicators are best chosen based on foundation formula,” Dorman says.
 “Liquids work best with sponges or foundation brushes with soft fibers used in a dappling, rather than brushing, motion.”
 If you’re using a cream-based foundation, Dorman says a flat synthetic brush works best.
 Matching the right tool and product will do wonders — the result will be an airbrushed finish with a dewy, youthful glow.